50 Dyson Street, Kensington

 Heritage issues aside, I note on Intramaps that the site (and the adjoining Brandon St blocks) are identified as Public Assembly and not Residential Housing.
 If approval is given to remove 50 Dyson St from the heritage list are further approvals (including community consultation) required to then allow the site to be used for housing rather than for 'Public Assembly'

-MC asked over 2 years ago
+MC asked about 3 years ago

 Hello.
 Thank you for your question.
 Single Houses and Grouped Dwellings (units/townhouses) are both discretionary uses within the Public Assembly zone and therefore may be permitted by the City without the need to change the zoning from Public Assembly to Residential.
 Any future application the City receives for residential development on the site may be advertised to the community where required by the City’s Local Planning Policy P301 Advertising of Planning Proposals.